Weak Squares in Chess: Everything you need to know!

 The reason is it’s easier to learn one idea, which works in a thousand positions than the concrete moves in concrete situations happening once in a very long while.

-Now try to identify the weak squares in the position below and how you can make the most out of them.
-It’s White to play.
+Now, try to identify the weak squares in the position below and think about how to plan your strategy to make the most of them.
+It’s White to play

 Weak squares in Bishop vs Knight endgame